ChiZhou-SITI/iTuNES-dev/doc/iTuNES_User_Manual.md

     cosmic_process.sh: A tool to format the COSMIC VCF file compatible for Mutect2
  	Usage: bash cosmic_process.sh <-i CosmicCodingMuts.vcf> <-o FormattedCosmicMuts.vcf> <-d Homo_sapiens_assembly38.dic>
 	-i  Input CosmicCodingMuts.vcf file as downloaded from COSMIC -o  Output formatted COSMIC VCF file
-	-p  your path to picard
+	-p  Your path to picard
 	-d  Path to the GATK hg19 bundle's sequence dictionary file
 ```
-  Run this on your downloaded file:
+   Run this on your downloaded file.

 5. Fill in the `config.yaml` file with your local path, make sure you have installed all above software and have downloaded